obj-obj/robototes/src/pages/index.md

 ## Who are we?

 We are the Robototes, [Sammamish High School](https://bsd405.org/sammamish)'s FIRST Robotics team.
-We have participated in [FRC](https://firstinspires.org/robotics/frc) (FIRST Robotics Completition) since 2008.
+We have participated in [FRC](https://firstinspires.org/robotics/frc) (FIRST Robotics Competition) since 2008.

 ## Our Mission: